 Terminal that supports inter-band NR-DC between FR1 and FR2 configuration shall meet the requirements for corresponding CA configuration (suffix A), unless otherwise specified.

-For a terminal that supports inter-band Dual-Connectivity (DC) with UL MIMO or Tx diversity operation, the requirements are targeted for FWA form factor in current specification.

 << Next changes >>

 6.2B.1.3 Inter-band EN-DC within FR1

 For inter-band EN-DC of E-UTRA and NR in FR1, the following UE Power Classes define the maximum output power for any transmission bandwidth within the aggregated channel bandwidth.
 The maximum output power is measured as the sum of the maximum output power at each UE antenna connector.
 The period of measurement shall be at least one sub frame (1ms).
 UE maximum output power shall be measured over all component carriers from different bands.
 If each band has separate antenna connectors, maximum output power is measured as the sum of maximum output power at each UE antenna connector.

+The maximum output power for inter-band EN-DC with one Tx per band is specified in Table 6.2B.1.3-1.
+These configurations are subject to the applicable power class of each E-UTRA band and NR band specified in Table 6.2.2-1 of TS 36.101 and Table 6.2.1-1 of TS 38.101-1 respectively.
+The power classes referenced are according to the reported ue-PowerClass-N-r13 for the E-UTRA band or ue-CA-PowerClass-N for the E-UTRA intra-band UL CA of the EN-DC combination, and reported powerClassNRPart-r16 for the NR band and for NR intra-band UL CA of the EN-DC combination if indicated or ue-PowerClass otherwise.

+If higherPowerLimitMRDC-r17 is indicated for an UL inter-band EN-DC configuration as specified in Table 6.2B.1.3-1 and with uplink bands of different power class capabilities, the UE maximum output power specified in Table 6.2B.1.3-1 for this UL EN-DC configuration is modified in accordance with sub-clause 6.2B.4.1.3.

 Table 6.2B.1.3-1: Maximum output power for inter-band EN-DC (two bands)